What is a DBS Check? And what are the 3 different types?

 Exploring the 3 Types and Significance of DBS Checks

 The term “DBS check” may sound familiar, especially if you work in fields that involve vulnerable individuals, such as children, the elderly, or those with disabilities.
 But what is a DBS check, who needs it, and how long does it take to complete?
-In this blog post, we’ll answer what a DBS check is, find out more about the Disclosure and Barring Service (DBS), explore the different types of DBS checks and set out what you need to know about the process.
+In this blog post, we’ll answer ‘what is a DBS check’, find out more about the Disclosure and Barring Service (DBS), explore the different types of DBS checks and set out what you need to know about the process.

 What Is a DBS Check: Who Needs It?